Taung, Lesotho

 Taung, also known as Taung #56, is a constituency in Mohale's Hoek District in Lesotho.
 It begins at Ha-Mont'so where Mafeteng district ends.

 Villages in Taung include Siloe, Ha-Mahlehle, Liphiring, Maralleng, Popolosi, Mohalinyane, Tsoloane and many others.

-Taung has a principal chief known as Moeketsi Monare.
+Taung has a principal Chief known as Moeketsi Moletsane who is in actual fact Khosi of the Ba-TAUNG.
 Deputy Minister of Foreign Affairs Phallang Monare represents this constituency in the Parliament of Lesotho.